TheLadyOfShalott13/PokeApp/README.md

 - Users can add or remove Pokémons from their favorites list on a click of a button.
 Updates are persisted without reloading the page.
 - Users can view all poketypes and choose to filter by selected poketype

+## Possible Improvements
+- **Redis caching** could be really useful here.
+Application performance can be improved by saving the most commonly persisted data such as poketypes and favorites into redis.
+The controller function on the backend side can be modified to check if they are present in the cache before performing a fetch from the database.
+- **Rate limiting** should be implemented on the APIs on the backend.
+This will help to ensure that a service remains available and responsive by preventing excessive or abusive traffic.
+- **Pagination** can be implemented to further optimize the DB and cache performance by reducing the window of rows returned.
+- **Authentication** on every request made to the backend using JWT or 0Auth or Bearer Token should be implemented to secure sensitive data.
+- **Proxy server** should be set up to exercise access control.
+Cloudflare could be implemented for better control of incoming traffic and protection against DDoS attacks.

 ## Dependencies
 ### Backend